fomightez/UpstateGS647-021Nanocourse/fp/Exploratory open-ended class project ideas.md

 * [Pages needing expansion‎](http://proteopedia.org/wiki/index.php/Pages_needing_expansion)
 * [Pages needing improvement‎](http://proteopedia.org/wiki/index.php/Pages_needing_improvement)

+- Demonstrate to the class in Chimera some of the visualization processes covered in Jmol or PyMOL part of the class.

 - Work out pseudocode for a task you do commonly and would like to automate?
 How to modularize?
 Any ideas on how to make any parts a relity?
 Where to run it?

 - Work out a computational workflow for some analysis involving SARS-CoV-2 or report on someone's.
 What would it take to install even some of the software?
 Could you get the software?
 Could you install it on a linux machine in the cloud?
 Your computer (theoretically)?